gangwalparul19/suntarot/README.md

-# Mystic Insights - AI-Powered Tarot & Spiritual Guidance
+# Sun Tarot - AI-Powered Tarot & Spiritual Guidance

-Mystic Insights is a modern, interactive web application designed to provide users with spiritual guidance through Tarot readings.
+Sun Tarot is a modern, interactive web application designed to provide users with spiritual guidance through Tarot readings.
 Built with **Next.js** and **Firebase**, it leverages AI to deliver personalized and meaningful interpretations, making the ancient wisdom of Tarot accessible to everyone.

 ## ✨ Features Present